do-know/Crypt-LE/README.md

      le.pl ... --domains "*.some.domain" --handle-as dns --api 2

 Please note that at the moment wildcards are only supported by the v2.0 of the API and they can only be issued if DNS verification is used.

+**Important** - if you are issuing a wildcard certificate and also want a so-called "naked domain" ("some.domain") to be covered, list both of those names in the `domains` parameter.
+You will then need to create two TXT records with _identical_ names but different values - this is normal and this is how you should create them.

+     le.pl ... --domains "*.some.domain, some.domain" --handle-as dns --api 2

 ### PFX/P12 (IIS) SUPPORT